ChrisShep98/neovim-config/README.md

 treesitter - syntax highlighting

 telescope - fuzzy finder

 nvim-lua/plenary.nvim - useful lua functions and dependency of telescope, neo-tree

 none-ls - lets you integrate non LSP tools like formatters, linters, code action providers into nvims built-in LSP client

-neo-tree - tree structure for browsing directories (shortcut for focusing tree - <leader>n) some neo-tree commands
+neo-tree - tree structure for browsing directories (shortcut for focusing tree - <leader>n)\
+some neo-tree commands:\
-"a" when adding a new file/dir
+"a" when adding a new file/dir\
-"d" deleting a file/dir
+"d" deleting a file/dir\
-"r" rename file/dir
+"r" rename file/dir\
-"m" move file/dir
+"m" move file/dir\
 :Ex - explore (gets you out of file and back to directory tree)

 lualine - statusline